NG-NL/2016-contest/TERMS.md

 ## Submitting

 Send in your game codebase by creating a pull request on this repository.
 If you are not able to do this, you can [mail](mailto:info@ng-nl.org) the zipped code to us.

 ## Judging

-The contest ends at January 11th, 2016, 00:00 CET.
+<b>Update:</b> The contest ends at Februari 1th, 2016, 00:00 CET.
 After this deadline, submitted games are excluded from the contest.
 The NG-NL conference organizing committee will then select the winner and two runner-ups.

 ## Prizes